Favourited 432 times

 We are always able to take last minute workaways.
 As soon as tommorow in some cases.
 Sometimes plans end up changing and a 3 week stay can get changed to two weeks for example.
 So you could ask as sometimes travel plans change.
 Please email your request of which month you want to come and i can let you know what is free.
 First in first served.
-Single travellers or couples welcome.
+Single travellers are welcome.
+We do host couples but we prefer one person.
+It is not essential to have a car.

 We have 5 working sheep dogs.
 They all live outside in kennels.
-We have one cat. we have 6 hens.
+We plan to buy 4 hens in summer 2020, we have hens for many years and after moving islands we have not brought new ones.

-We do live in the country.
-It is manageable to stay with us without a car.
-You would just catch rides with us.
-We go to town about 3 times a week.
+We do live in the country you can see the mountains and animals in the paddocks.
+We go to the biggest town on the coast (Greymouth) once or twice a week.
 It is a advantage if you have your own car then you have more freedom when you have time off.

-We have made lifetime friends with some of the lovely people we have met through this programme.
+We have made lifetime friends with some of the lovely people we have met through workaway.
 We want you to come and experience New Zealand family life.
 See all the things that make where we live special.
-Like for our oldest she goes to school with no uniform and she is 6 years old but the school kids range from 5 -12 and at times they are all playing on the same thing.
-Like all sliding down the mud slide!
+Like our girls goes to a rural school.
+There is about 90 students in the school - kids range from 5 -12 years old.

 If I am being completely honest we are looking for someone we can talk and laugh with.
 Someone to share family experiences with.
 In the past we have had a few people stay that in their spare time they go into their room for most of the day and shut the door.
 Or they sit at the dining table for 10 hours looking into their laptop.
 So we ask that you interact with our family as we want to learn and share experience with you too.
 Your spare time is yours to do with what you want but just if you sit down with us a couple of times a day and have a cup of tea and a chat is great.
 Vegeterians are welcome to stay but please remember to respect that we are farmers and this is how we earn our money.
 I have had vegetarians stay for 3 weeks and been really happy with the food we serve.
 We take care of our animals the best we can.